flokk.

 Royal Castle Warsaw

-Start the trip at this meticulously rebuilt 14th-century castle right on Castle Square, where kids can walk through throne rooms and royal apartments and see one of Rembrandt's most famous portraits u
+Start the trip at this meticulously rebuilt 14th-century castle right on Castle Square, where kids can walk through throne rooms and royal apartments and see one of Rembrandt's most famous portraits up close.
+Pick up the family audio guide at the entrance to keep younger children engaged as you move through the rooms.

 culture